keenanpayne/2026-react-study-project/README.md

 `WorkbenchCodebase` and `WorkbenchDatabase` are kept mounted and toggled via CSS rather than conditionally rendered.
 Unmounting a pane on every switch would reset scroll position, discard form state, and force the `@pierre/diffs` diff viewer to re-initialize, all of which would create a noticeably degraded user experience.
 Keeping them mounted preserves that state at the cost of slightly higher memory usage, which is an acceptable trade-off for a prototype workbench-style interface.

+### Responsive Layout Strategy

+The root layout uses a 12-column CSS grid at `md` breakpoints that shifts to `grid-cols-[450px_1fr]` at `lg`, giving the chat column a fixed width while the workbench fills the remaining space.
+On mobile, the grid collapses entirely, and `useMobileNavigation` switches between the chat and workbench views via a bottom navigation bar.

+Inside the workbench, `WorkbenchContents` uses CSS container queries (`@container`) so child layouts respond to their container width rather than the viewport.
+This means the workbench layout adapts correctly regardless of whether the chat column is present or collapsed.

 ### Semantic Design Tokens

-`index.css` uses Tailwind v4's `@theme` directive to define semantic CSS custom properties (`--color-surface`, `--color-text-heading`, `--color-focus-ring`, etc.) backed by the CSS `light-dark()` function.
+`index.css` uses Tailwind v4's `@theme` directive to define semantic CSS custom properties (e.g., `--color-surface`, `--color-text-heading`, `--color-focus-ring`, etc.) backed by the CSS `light-dark()` function.
 This means dark mode support is resolved at the token level rather than the component level.

 Any new component that uses the semantic tokens gets correct light and dark mode styles without needing to apply dark-mode variant classes.

+### Custom Utility Layer

+Tailwind v4's `@utility` directive is used to define reusable utility classes (e.g., `icon-interactive`, `input-base`, `panel-card`, `section-header`, etc.) that sit between raw Tailwind utilities and component-level styles.
+These encode common patterns (e.g., focus rings, border treatments, transition properties, etc.) without introducing a full CSS module layer or duplicating the same class strings across components.

 ### Type System